Victorian Railways J class (1859)

 The Victorian Railways J class of 1859 was a class of main line passenger locomotives operated by the Victorian Railways between 1860 and 1912, built by Beyer, Peacock & Company, Manchester, England.

 History

 Victorian Railways initially numbered passenger and goods locomotives separately.
 The engines were numbered 2–6 (sharing numbers with the V Class goods locomotives).
-This was changed in the late 1860's to odd numbers for goods locomotives and even numbers for passenger locos with these locomotives taking the even numbers 2–10.
+This was changed in the late 1860s to odd numbers for goods locomotives and even numbers for passenger locos with these locomotives taking the even numbers 2–10.
 This odd and even system remained in use until 1912.
 In 1886, they were allocated to Class J.

 Production

 The five locomotives were built in 1859 with builder's numbers 110–114 at an average cost of £3774-3-7 for each loco.
 They arrived in Port Phillip in March 1860.

 Regular service

 J2 was one of the locos used to haul the Victorian Railways Royal Train for Prince Alfred Duke of Edinburgh during his visit in 1867.